A calm, human-first approach to automation

 Step 2 — Build thoughtfully

-Once we understand the real needs, I design and implement automation that fits your organisation.
+Once we understand the real needs, I design and implement automation or a training that fits your organisation.

 That means: